-^{}Covers any public or private event
+\Covers any public or private event

-RATIONALE: Event Staff requirements are based on 3 criteria: Attendance, Public Event or Private Event.
-History has shown that these were too vague.
-Not all Public Events require the same level of event staff as others.
+\\The server requirement for passive events may be waived at the discretion of the Director of Recreation, Culture & Parks or staff designate when an event has approximately 50 or less participants in attendance all Public Events require the same level of event staff as others.
 Additional event categories were needed to determine sufficient Event Staff.
-These additional considerations include:
+These additional considerations include: .